This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - A condition such as Down syndrome

-- Rubella infection in his mother during pregnancy
+- Rubella infection in his or her mother during pregnancy

-- A condition such as lupus or type 1 or type 2 diabetes in his mother
+- A condition such as lupus or type 1 or type 2 diabetes in his or her mother

-- Certain medicines his mother took during pregnancy
+- Certain medicines his or her mother took during pregnancy

-- Alcohol use by his mother during pregnancy
+- Alcohol use by his or her mother during pregnancy

 How is CHD diagnosed?

 A congenital heart defect may be found before your baby is born.
-He may also have signs of a heart defect right after birth, such as blue skin.
-Your child's healthcare provider will examine your child and listen to his heartbeat and breathing.
-Tell him about your older child's signs or symptoms.
-Tell him if your child has had the signs or symptoms before, and how long they lasted.
+Your child's healthcare provider will examine your child and listen to his or her heartbeat and breathing.
+Tell him or her about your older child's signs or symptoms.
+Tell the provider if your child has had the signs or symptoms before, and how long they lasted.
 Your child may need any of the following:

 - Blood tests measure the amount of oxygen in your child's blood.
 A heart defect can lower your child's blood oxygen level.

-- An EKG records your child's heart rhythm and how fast his heart beats.
-It is used to check for heart enlargement and other problems with blood flow.
+- An EKG records your child's heart rhythm and how fast his or her heart beats.
+It is used to check for heart enlargement and abnormal heart rhythms.

 - An echocardiogram is a type of ultrasound.
 Sound waves are used to show the structure and function of your child's heart.

 - A Holter monitor is also called a portable electrocardiography (EKG) monitor.
-It shows your child's heart's electrical activity while he does his usual activities.
+It shows the electrical activity of your child's heart while doing his or her usual activities.
 The monitor is a small battery-operated device that your child wears.
 It will show how fast your child's heart beats and if it beats in a regular pattern.

 - A stress test helps your healthcare provider see how well your child's heart works when it is under stress.
-His heart function may be tested while he walks on a treadmill or rides a stationary bicycle.
+His or her heart function may be tested while walking on a treadmill or riding a stationary bicycle.
 Medicine may be used instead to put your child's heart under stress.

 How is CHD treated?

 Your child's heart defect may not need to be treated.
 The defect may need to be treated if it is severe or is a type that will not go away without treatment.
 Your child's age and overall health will also help healthcare providers decide if the defect should be treated.
-It may go away without treatment, or not cause health problems as your child gets older.
+It may not cause health problems as your child gets older.

 - Medicines may be used to help your child's heart beat more regularly.
 Your child may need to take heart medicines for several years.
-He may also need medicine to help flush extra fluid from his body.
-He may urinate more while he is taking this medicine.
+He or she may also need medicine to help remove extra fluid from his or her body.
+Your child may urinate more while taking this medicine.

 - A catheter procedure may be used to repair a defect.
 A catheter is a long, thin tube.
 Your child's healthcare provider will move the catheter through a vein or artery until it is near the defect.
-He may place a patch or plug on a hole in your child's heart.
-To widen a narrowed area, he may inflate a small balloon device attached to the catheter.
-This will widen a narrowed valve in the heart.
+He or she may place a patch or plug on a hole in your child's heart.
+To widen a narrowed area, a small balloon device attached to the catheter may be inflated.
+This may also widen a narrowed valve in the heart.

 - Surgery may be needed to repair the defect.
 Your child may need surgery to have a heart valve repaired or replaced.
-Surgery can also help repair problems from blood vessels that did not form correctly.
-A heart transplant may be used if the defect is severe and other treatments do not work.
+Surgery can also help repair problems in blood vessels that did not form correctly.
+A heart transplant may be needed if the defect is severe and other treatments do not work.
 Your child may need more surgery over time.

 What can I do to manage my child's CHD?

 - Ask about physical activity.
 Exercise is important for heart health.
-Your child's healthcare provider can tell you how much exercise your child needs each day and which exercises are best for him.
+Your child's healthcare provider can tell you how much exercise your child needs each day and which exercises are best for him or her.
 Your child may not be able to do some physical activities or sports.
 The decision may depend on the type of defect your child has and if it was repaired.
 Your child's healthcare provider can give you written instructions for activities your child can do.
-You can give the instructions to your child's school officials.
+You can give the instructions to your child's teachers.

 - Give your child a variety of healthy foods.
 Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, lean meats and fish, and beans.
 Your child's healthcare provider or a dietitian can help you plan healthy meals and snacks for your child.

 - Keep your child's teeth clean and healthy.
-Have your child get regular checkups at the dentist and brushes his teeth as directed.
-Cavities increase your child's risk for endocarditis (infection in the lining around his heart).
-He may need an antibiotic before he has dental procedures.
+Have your child get regular checkups at the dentist.
+Make sure your child brushes his or her teeth as directed.
+Cavities increase your child's risk for endocarditis (infection in the lining around his or her heart).
+Antibiotics may be needed before dental procedures.
 The antibiotic can help prevent an infection caused by bacteria.

 - Ask about vaccines your child needs.
-Vaccines can help protect your child from infections that can be dangerous for a child with a heart defect.
+Vaccines can help protect your child from infections such as influenza (flu).
+Flu can be dangerous for a child with a heart defect.
 Ask which vaccines your child needs and when to get them.

 - Your child has any of the following signs of a stroke: